 The Department of Kinesiology coordinates placement of students.
 The nature of the work depends on the student's interest.
 Possibilities include medical clinic, sports team, athletic training, or physical therapy.
 Credit earned depends on hours of work.
 May be repeated for a total of 6 credits.
 Eligible for IP grading.
+Credits: 3-6 Prerequisites: Approval by department chair Semester Offered: Fall Spring

-Spring Summer
+Summer